 2020-2021 Regular Session

-The vast majority of classes and labs this fall will be offered completely online.
-Students who are taking only online courses may not need to attend campus in-person at all for the Fall Term.
+The vast majority of classes and labs this session will be offered completely online.
+Students who are taking only online courses may not need to attend campus in-person at all.

 The small number of classes, labs, studios, etc., requiring hands-on or in-person instruction as a core part of their learning will be delivered virtually as much as possible, and in-person attendance will follow current public health guidance on distancing, masks, sanitizing, etc. When you are registered in one of these courses or labs, you will be contacted directly by your instructor with specific details about that particular course.

 All course information has been updated in the Course Listing PDFs for each faculty below.
 Here is how you can read them to know more about your own courses: